PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Session LayoutState and retains its result as `_terminal_internal_channel_slice_stats` between the captured boundary-input channel-slice dictionary and the first Transpose/channel-slice MulAdd bridge.
 The retained value has no consumer.
-The later model-only occurrence remains a distinct raw call whose result is currently discarded between captured final boundary-input normalization and the later model-only MulAdd bridge.
-Strict characterization fixes `_final_internal_channel_slice_stats` as that later result target.
+The later model-only occurrence retains the same schema as `_final_internal_channel_slice_stats` between captured final boundary-input normalization and the later model-only MulAdd bridge.
+Neither retained value has a consumer.

 The terminal Softmax/Transpose-after-NHWC-propagation indexed owner returns one rewrite counter, receives the live Session LayoutState, and has one production